bmwcarit/joynr/wiki/javascript.md

 * **ArbitrationStrategyCollection.Nothing** use DefaultArbitrator which picks the first discovered entry with compatible version
 * **ArbitrationStrategyCollection.HighestPriority** Highest priority provider will be selected
+* **ArbitrationStrategyCollection.FixedParticipant** select provider which matches the participantId provided as a custom parameter in DiscoveryQos (see below), if existing
 * **ArbitrationStrategyCollection.Keyword** Only a Provider that has keyword set will be selected

 **Default arbitration strategy:** ```ArbitrationStrategyCollection.LastSeen```